About the Program

 No. While Crime Stoppers, as one of Australia’s most well-known community programs, operates in all eight States and Territories, it is one of more than 1500 Crime Stoppers programs operating in 25 countries around the world.

 When did Crime Stoppers SA start?

-Crime Stoppers began in South Australia in 1996 and, for more than 20 years, has been the trusted link between the community and police enabling people to anonymously report crime or suspected criminal activity.
+Crime Stoppers began in South Australia in 1996 and, for more than 20 years, has been the trusted link between the community and police enabling people to anonymously share information about unsolved crimes and suspicious activities.

 What sorts of campaigns does Crime Stoppers run?